rhythm-28/rhythm-28/README.md

 ## I'm a Developer and a Student!!

-- 🔭 I’m a MERN stack web developer
+- 🔭 I’m a MERN stack web developer.
 - 🌱 I’m currently interning as a React Developer.
-- 👯 Also looking for summer internship opportunities.
 - 🥅 2021 Goals: To learn app and game development.
+- - 👯 Also looking for summer internship opportunities.
 - ⚡ Fun fact: I love to watch anime.

 ### Connect with me: